rebsonoliveira/sql-server/samples/demos/BelgradeDemo/README.md

 1. Create a database on SQL Server 2016 or Azure SQL Database and set compatibility level to 130.

-2. From SQL Server Management Studio or Visual Studio/Sql Server Data Tools connect to your SQL Server 2016 or Azure SQL database and execute setup.sql script that will create and populate Product table and create required stored procedures.
-Execute setup-temporal.sql, rls.sql, and data-masking.sql to add required features.
+2. From SQL Server Management Studio or Visual Studio/Sql Server Data Tools connect to your SQL Server 2016 or Azure SQL database and execute **setup.sql** script that will create and populate Product table and create required stored procedures.
+Execute **setup-temporal.sql**, **rls.sql**, and **data-masking.sql** to add required features.

 3. Build the project - Open command prompt in project root folder (the folder that contains **project.json** file), and run following commands: **dotnet restore** to take all necessary NuGet packages, **dotnet build** to build the project.
-As an alternative, open the **ProductCatalog.xproj** file from the root directory using Visual Studio 2015 U3.
+As an alternative, open the **ProductCatalog.xproj** file from the root directory using Visual Studio 2015 Update 3 (or higher).
 Restore packages using right-click menu on the project in Visual Studio and by choosing Restore Packages item.

 4. Locate **appsettings.json** file in the project, change connection string to reference your database (default value ProductCatalog database on local instance with integrated security), and build solution using Ctrl+Shift+B, right-click on project + Build, Build/Build Solution from menu, or **dotnet build** command from the command line (from the root folder of application).

 5. Run the sample app using F5 or Ctrl+F5 in Visual Studio 2015, or using **dotnet run** executed in the command prompt of the project root folder.

 Open /index.html Url to get all products from database.
 Add edit and delete products in table.
 Use green (+) button to see all changes that are made in rows.
 Restore some of the previous version.
-Use sider to go back in time (to the left side).
-Restore some version from history.  edit any product and validate that company information are masked.Login as some of the companies and verify that only product for the current company are displayed.
+Use slider to go back in time (to the left side).
+Restore some version from history.
+Edit any product and validate that company information are masked.
+Log-in as some of the companies and verify that only product for the current company are displayed.

 <a name=sample-details></a>

 ## Sample details

 Front-end code is implemented using JQuery/JQuery UI libraries, and JQuery DataTable component for displaying data.
-Server-side code is implemented using ASP.NET Core Web API with JSON functionalities that format results from database and deserialize JSON request from the client-side.
+Server-side code is implemented using ASP.NET Core Web API with JSON functionalities that format results from database and de-serialize JSON request from the client-side.
 SQL Server Temporal feature is used to track history, sow snapshots of data in some point in time in the past, and to restore previous versions of product.
 Data masking-feature is used to mask company information.
 Row-level security is used to isolate company data.